jonyeezs/clean-verticalslice-architecture/README.md

 Talking about abstractions - because our code is now strongly cohesive and decoupled from the concerns of other features, we can remove all the abstractions such as dto or adaptor services.

 We choose pragmatism over dogmatism.
 Write code that allows us to read quickly.
 Less code to manage.
-Lower jumping around.
-Add abstraction only when it stops us from extending our code sanely.
+Minimal jumping around.
+Add abstract only when it stops us from extending our code sanely.

+> _Some thoughts on when to abstract_:
+>  1. When we are continuously making the same change in different use cases, abstract the coupled behaviour into a common service.
+>  2. When part of the code is worked by someone else, we can split that out so that we can work in parallel.
+The "black box" effect provided by abstraction helps developers work in isolation through its ubiquitous API.

 ## Glossary